 A responsive classroom is an evidence-based approach to education that focuses on the strong relationship between academic success and social-emotional learning (SEL).
 The Responsive Classroom approach empowers educators to create safe, joyful, and engaging learning communities where all students have a sense of belonging and feel significant.

 We believe in educating the whole child.
-Our school uses the acronym COMPASS to highlight the strong character traits we desire and cultivate in our scholars.
+Our school uses the acronym RAISE to highlight the strong character traits we desire and cultivate in our scholars.